 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CA School Dashboard Parent & Family Engagement Indicator capacity of staff to build trusting and respectful relationships with families Through our PDs each of our SELF Mindset Monday coordinators modeled how to build trust with our students and families.
 Additionally, the SELF Talk weekly newsletter is an additional resource for all.
-1. Implementing policies or programs for teachers to meet with families and students to discuss student progress and ways to work together to support improved student outcomes - Full Implementation and Sustainability
+With the Parent Advisory Committee and our Implementation of programs for teachers to meet with families and students to discuss student progress and ways to work together to 1.
+Implementing policies or programs for teachers to meet with families and students to discuss student progress and ways to work together to support improved student outcomes - Full Implementation and Sustainability

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 3.
 Supporting staff to learn about each family's strengths, cultures, languages, and goals for their children - 4.
 Providing professional learning and support to teachers and administrators to improve a school's capacity to partner with families - 5.
 Providing families with information and resources to support student learning and development at home Implementing policies or programs for teachers to meet with families and students to discuss student progress and ways to work together to support improved student outcomes - Our families have expressed the need for community resources our MVHY Coordinator in collaboration with our Parent Advisor and our Slavic Family Liaison are a continual source of support for our families.
 Our ELD Team has created a welcoming and inviting classroom environment.
 Our second language learners frequently want to attend all of the EL class offerings.
-Additionally, our MDIP partners have increased the books available in our Lending Library The TCS works as a team to ensure all of these supports work and that all of our Cottonwood family is included.
-Creating welcoming environments for all families in the community - Full Implementation and Sustainability Supporting staff to learn about each family's strengths, cultures, languages, and goals for their children - Full Implementation Providing professional learning and support to teachers and principals to improve a school's capacity to partner with families - Full Implementation and Sustainability Providing families with information and resources to support student learning and development at home Implementing policies or programs for teachers to meet with families and students
+Additionally, our MDIP partners have increased the books available in our Lending Library The TCS works as a team to ensure all of these supports work and that all of our Cottonwood family is included. support improved student outcomes Creating welcoming environments for all families in the community - is being fulfilled through our PDs each of our SELF Mindset Monday coordinators modeled how to build trust with our students and families.
+Our SELF Talk weekly newsletter is an additional resource for all.
+Our families have expressed the need for community resources our MVHY Coordinator, in collaboration with our Parent Advisor and our Slavic Family Liaison, is a continual source of support for our families.
+Our MDIP and ELD Teams have created a welcoming and Year 3 Outcome 2023-24 2.
+Creating welcoming environments for all families in the community - Full Implementation and Sustainability 3.
+Supporting staff to learn about each family's strengths, cultures, languages, and goals for their children - Full Implementation 4.
+Providing professional learning and support to teachers and principals to improve a school's capacity to partner with families - Full Implementation and Sustainability 5.
+Providing families with information and resources to support student learning and development at home Implementing policies or programs for teachers to meet with inviting classroom families and students